Sujal-Rajvansh/Fine-Tuning-Llama-3.2-1B-with-LoRA-for-Custom-Q-A-Generation/README.md

 🎯 Customization Options
 Expand Dataset: Add more questions and answers to improve the model's responses.
 Adjust Training Arguments: Modify num_train_epochs, learning_rate, or batch_size for better performance.
-Target Specific Layers: Use LoRA on specific layers for fine-tuned optimization.